ephect-io/documentation/README.md

 You will find the generated application in the directory *cache*.

-The build process follows the routes with GET HTTP method, all other methods routes are build on web browser call.
+The build process follows the routes with GET HTTP method, all other methods routes are built on web browser call.

 ### Using the hybrid context: PHP + JavaScript

 First, ensure NodeJS is installed and running with version 20 as a miminum.
 LTS/Iron is a good choice.